Before you read

 Doctor Aldama mentioned a study carried out in the UK whose study groups followed either a diet rich in fish (twice weekly), a diet rich in fibre or a reduction in fat intake, and the only patients who obtained a cardiovascular benefit were those who ate the recommended twice-weekly fish.
 You might like to know that people who replaced fish with supplements did not get the benefit.

-Dr Aldama’s answers to questions
+Dr Aldama’s answers

 - Fish supplements DO NOT provide the same benefits as fish.